piszkot/c_get_next_line/README.md

 # 📝 get_next_line

-A C function that reads a single line from a file descriptor.
+A C function that reads a single line from a file descriptor as part of the 42 School curriculum..

 ## Description